Prioritisation tools and tips for Agile projects

 First you need to estimate the price for each story.
 The bigger the story the higher the price.
 You might want to use Planning poker to estimate the price.

 Write or print each story on a card along with its price.
 Add up the total cost of all the features.
-Then dole out play money sufficient to cover most but not all of this cost (between a half and a third of the total).
+Then dole out play money sufficient to cover about half this cost.

 Players then decide together which features they want to buy with their limited budget.